vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 Finally, you enjoy running and racing for the sake of it.
 It's not only about training to outrun zombies in case there's an apocalypse, it *just feels good* to run long distances as fast as you can (intrinsic motivation).

 Ask those around you at the finish line and each participant will point to different reasons to justify their decision to participate.
-Each of these reasons will occupy a different sized slice of their total motivation profile (think of a pie chart).
+Some people's decision to participate may have been dominated by external and introjected regulation, while others are so intrinsically motivated by running that they signed up just for fun.

-Some people's decision to participate may have been dominated by external and introjected regulation, while others may be so intrinsically motivated by the enjoyment of running long distances that that was why they signed up.
+Analyzing behaviors in terms of their constituent motivations and identifying the types of regulation which dominate the "motivation profile" can give an idea of where to focus on if you want to encourage persistence, engagement, and well-being.